Valuing Fracture Injuries Related to Illinois Car Accidents

 With many variables contributing to the impact of a bone fracture injury, our attorneys work hard to communicate the extent of your injury to an insurance company, judge or jury deciding a case.

-Rosenfeld Injury Lawyers is committed to maximizing the full value of your Illinois auto accident case involving fractures.
-Contact our office for a free case assessment as to how we can help you get the compensation you are entitled to for your case.
+Rosenfeld Injury Lawyers are committed to maximizing the full value of your Illinois auto accident case involving fractures.
+Contact our office for a free case assessment as to how we can help you get the compensation you are entitled to receive for your case.